-Level 2000 Courses Except for the two introductory courses MUSI2010 and MUSI2070, all Level 2000 courses are advanced courses.
-Introductory courses are normally taken within the second year.
-Advanced courses may be taken in either the second or third or fourth year, except MUSI2047 and MUSI2066, which are for students in their second year of study only.
+Level 2000 Courses

+Except for the two introductory courses MUSI2010 and MUSI2070, all Level 2000 courses are advanced courses.
+Introductory courses are normally taken within the second year of study, while advanced courses may be taken within the second, third, or fourth.
+Note that the two performance courses MUSI2047 and MUSI2066 are designated for students in their second year of study.

 MUSI2010.
-Music of China This course presents the essential features of the music of China, its role in Chinese culture and history, and its position in world music.
+Music of China

+This course presents the essential features of the music of China, its role in Chinese culture and history, and its position in world music.
 Subjects will include the qin and other musical instruments, theatrical genres such as kunqu, Peking opera and Cantonese opera, narrative songs such as Peking drum song, Suzhou tanci, and Cantonese nanyin, folk songs, and music in Confucian, Buddhist, and Taoist rituals.
 The course aims not only to introduce students to traditional Chinese music, but also to explore the nature of Chinese culture through its musical practices.
 Important works of Chinese music will be introduced, as well as issues such as change/stasis, politics/aesthetics, theory/practice, literati/masses, professional/amateur, ritual/entertainment, home-grown/foreign-influenced, and Han/Minority.

 Assessment: 100% coursework.